China test-fires ballistic missiles into the Pacific Ocean – DW – 09/25/2024

 China "informed the countries concerned in advance," according to a Xinhua report, which did not clarify the path of the missile or where in the "high seas of the Pacific Ocean" it fell.

-A Japanese Coast Guard official said it had received a navigation warning from China on Monday for "space debris" in three zones in the South China Sea and the Pacific north of the Philippines' Luzon island, and in the South Pacific, on Wednesday.
+A Japanese Coast Guard official said it was notified by China on Monday for falling "space debris."
+Japan on Wednesday put out a warning for vessels that the debris could impact three zones in the South China Sea and the Pacific.

 However, Japan's Yoshimasa Hayashi, a top government spokesperson, said China did not inform Japan that it would launch an intercontinental ballistic missile.